 You’ll want one if:

 You’re out of SATA ports.
-Most motherboards provide you with six.
-If you’re running a Plex or Jellyfin server, you’ll blow through those fast.
+Most motherboards give you six.
+Run a Plex or Jellyfin server and you’ll blow through those fast.

 You’re using Proxmox or any hypervisor.
 Want to pass your drives directly to a VM?
 You need an HBA flashed to IT mode.

 You care about reliability.
-HBAs are built to handle a bunch of drives without dropping them randomly like bargain-bin SATA controllers.
+HBAs are built to handle a pile of drives without dropping them randomly like bargain-bin SATA controllers do.

 When to Use an HBA